hce-docs/user-execution-plane-to-harness-control-plane-api-details/api-documentation.md

 **Component:** Delegate

-**Notes:** Needed to inject and rollback specified fault into the application microservices/infrastructure as well as validate hypothesis via the specified probe.
+**Notes:** Needed to inject and rollback the specified fault into the application microservices/infrastructure as well as validate the hypothesis via the specified probe.

-### Abort/Stop Experiment Execution

-Enables aborting of one or more ongoing experiments in the EKS cluster.

-Same as in creation flow with some extra annotation in config map

-**Component:** Delegate

-**Notes:** Needed to enable abort of one or more ongoing experiments in the EKS cluster.

 ---